sqlhabit/sql-mdn-docs/pages/with_as.md

 slug: with-as
 type: clause
 name: WITH ..
 AS
-title: SQL WITH ...
-AS clause
+title: WITH..AS clause in SQL
 description: SQL WITH ..
 AS clause or Common Table Expression is used to define temporary queries (subqueries).
 keywords: SQL, WITH AS
 see_also_pages:
   - name: Common Table Expressions (CTEs) in MySQL
     url: /mdn/common-table-expressions-in-mysql
 ---

-# WITH AS clause in SQL

 The `WITH..AS` clause in SQL, often referred to as the Common Table Expression (CTE), is a temporary result set which you can reference within a `SELECT` statement.